Security for everyone - Review Webroot Internet Security Complete

-In order to download and install Webroot Internet Security Complete on your computer, you must provide your name and a valid email address.
-Unlike other security companies, Webroot will not let you download and use a trial version for 30 days or more.
-Instead, you only get 14 days for evaluating their product.
+To download Webroot Internet Security Complete, you must provide a name and an email address.
+Unlike other security companies, Webroot does not let you use a trial version for 30 days or more: you only get 14 days for that.
 Before downloading the installer, you also get an activation key for your product, which you will need to activate it.
 After you get the product key, you download a small executable file called wsainstall.exe, with a size of 1.19 MB.
 When you launch it, the installation wizard starts, and the first thing you must do is enter the activation key.

 Integration with Windows, web browsers and universal Windows platform apps

 Then, we moved on to measuring the impact Webroot has on your computer’s performance.
 To get an idea on this matter, we checked whether our test laptop increased its boot time after installing the security suite.
 The boot times we measured were the same.
-We also looked at the RAM memory the security suite requires to run all its processes.
-When there was nothing out of the ordinary taking place, Webroot Internet Security Complete used less than 10MB of RAM and when malware was found or when an antivirus scan was running, the consumption went up to 30MB of RAM memory.
-These are very small values for any modern PC.
+We also looked at the RAM the security suite requires running all its processes, and we found that Webroot Internet Security Complete used about 11 MB of RAM, which is very little.

 Ease of use & configuration